Raj-04/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure happens when a function reaches into its outer scope to grap a variable that's been defined elsewhere.
+They give us the ability to put functions together.Futhemore it's the ability to access functions from a parent level scope even after the parent function has been terminated.

 2. Study the following code, then answer the questions below.

 ```js